 The several specimens and seed collections made by Hers and his associates at the one site include T. concinna, T. miqueliana, probable T. oliveri, and putative hybrids.
 On the basis of very limited available evidence, Pigott (2012) speculates that T. concinna may be an allotetraploid, the result of doubling of chromosome number in T. miqueliana × oliveri.

-The Kew tree was measured at 22 m, dbh 64 cm in 2012 (Tree Register 2018), when it was labelled T. tomentosa ‘Orbicularis’.
+The Kew tree, on the north-west edge of the Tilia collection, was 11 m × 129 cm dbh in 2022 (Tree Register 2022).
 The species closely resembles the European T. tomentosa in flowers, fruit and leaf-shape, though the felt under the leaf is less dense and white than in most cultivated T. tomentosa and there are often more flowers in each head.
-The example of this specimen suggests that T. concinna may be better adapted than T. miqueliana to the climate of southern England.
-Grafted plants of the species have been offered for sale by Pan-Global Plants.
+Grafts of this plant have been offered for sale by Pan-Global Plants.